Entangling Power and Its Deviation: A Quantitative Analysis on Input-State Dependence and Variability in Entanglement Generation: Introduction

 In this paper, we establish a general group-theoretical framework for computing EP and EPD of unitary operations acting on arbitrary-dimensional bipartite Hilbert spaces.
-This formalism yields closed-form expressions for both quantities and offers physical insight into the intrinsic structure underlying the entanglement generation.
-Notably, we establish a fundamental and previously unexplored physics: improving the average entanglement strength of a quantum operation inevitably comes at the cost of increased input-state dependence.
-This results reveal an intrinsic tension between entangling strength and uniformity---a trade-off that is invisible to EP alone.
+Whereas Ref.~\cite{PhysRevA.62.030301} evaluates EP using the second Haar moment of random product inputs (i.e., the two-copy moment operator), EPD defined here necessarily involves the fourth moment.
+Accordingly, we develop a systematic group-theoretical moment-operator framework that characterizes the general $\kappa$th moments and reduces the resulting $\kappa$-copy trace expressions, making the $\kappa=4$ analysis tractable and providing a general tool beyond the EP-only treatment in Ref.~\cite{PhysRevA.62.030301}.
+This formalism thus yields closed-form expressions for both quantities and offers physical insight into the intrinsic structure underlying the entanglement generation.
+Notably, we show that perfectly uniform entanglement generation is impossible within this setting: any nonzero EP necessarily accompanies a nonzero EPD.
+This provides a rigorous link between entangling strength and input-state dependence that is invisible to EP alone.
 We then analyze several well-known two-qubit gates and find that the gates with identical EP can exhibit significantly different EPD values.
 This observation highlight the necessity of EPD for differentiating the quantum operations that appear equivalent under average-based assessments but diverge in their entanglement fluctuation profiles.
 We further extend our analysis to a class of generalized controlled-unitary (CU) operations acting on arbitrary-dimensional bipartite systems.
-Herein, we (re)affirm the intrinsic trade-off between the entangling strength and uniformity, as quantified by EP and EPD.
+Herein, we further analyze how the entangling strength and its input-state variability co-vary in arbitrary dimensions, as quantified by EP and EPD.
 Furthermore, we unveil a delicate dimension-parity-dependent structure in the high-dimensional entangling landscape---one that eludes the detection by EP alone and only becomes apparent through the lens of EPD.
 The proposed framework and findings not only deepen our theoretical understanding but also provide practical diagnostic tools to characterize the entangling nature.
 In particular, EPD offers a more complete perspectives for the design of entangling operations, e.g., in quantum error correction~\cite{Bennett1996mixed,Scott2004multipartite} or quantum machine learning~\cite{Wiersema2020exploring,Eisert2021entangling,Azad2023qleet}.